sachinchoudhary12321/roadmap-genrator/README.md

-# roadmap-genrator
-AI Roadmap Generator  An AI-powered web application that generates structured and personalized learning roadmaps based on user skill, level, and career goal.
 🚀 AI Roadmap Generator

 An AI-powered web application that generates personalized learning roadmaps based on your skill, current level, and career goal.